Welcome to

 Why You Should See This Film

-Director Mikhail Kalatozov and cinematographer Sergey Urusevsky only made three films together (this, I am Cuba and Letter Never Sent) but each of them are lightning in a bottle – an extraordinary visual alchemy unmatched by anything before or since.
+Director Mikhail Kalatozov and cinematographer Sergey Urusevsky only made four films together (this, I am Cuba, Letter Never Sent and The First Echelon) but each of them are lightning in a bottle – an extraordinary visual alchemy unmatched by anything before or since.
 Kinetic movement through bustling crowds, impeccable geometric framing, bold wide angles and richly layered superimposition – every frame of this film’s slim runtime is nothing short of breathtaking.
 Beyond visual excellence, The Cranes are Flying overflows with a bleeding heart and heavy pathos, most of which wells in the burning eyes of the fiercely talented Tatiana Samoilova in her staggering close-ups.

 Year: